sergejzr/flowerpower/README.md

   pa) not enough text / size of the corpora too small (topics make no sense)

-  pb) Too much overlapping information between the categories (all topics look the same)
+  pb) Too much overlapping information between the categories (same topics in different categories)

   pc) Too many or to little k (topic number) is selected (all topics look the same, or are too general)